ArtPoon/slides/markdown/mbi3100-seqcomp.md

 * BUT this means that we have to know how some residues are more similar than others!
   * *e.g.,* is glutamic acid (E) closer to cysteine (C) or aspartic acid (D)?
 * An **alignment score** is a rough estimate of how likely one type of substitution is over another.
+  * We will get into how sequences are aligned in [a later lecture](https://slides.filogeneti.ca/html/mbi3100-L04-alignment.html).

 ---

 # Calculating scores

-* [Dayhoff](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5037978/) pioneered the concept of quantifying amino acid substitution rates from the comparative analysis of protein sequences.
+* [Dayhoff](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5037978/) pioneered the concept of quantifying amino acid substitution rates by comparing protein sequences.
   * Dayhoff *et al.* (1978) mapped 1,572 AA substitutions to trees relating protein sequences in the *Atlas* with <15% divergence.

 |       |  A  | R  | N   | D   | C | Q  |